iamporag/wallpaper_setter/example/README.md

-# wallpaper_plugin_example
+# wallpaper_setter_example

-Demonstrates how to use the wallpaper_plugin plugin.
+Demonstrates how to use the wallpaper_setter plugin.

 ## Getting Started